Leaderboard

 5 points

-i refuse to believe i will see anything.... although its kids fitba down the inch at 10am for 90 minutes so i suspect driving sleet that has all the poor wee subbies hanging off my leg crying to get on and run about.... as it stands despite some poor winters this would be the first winter my kids have never had enough snow to get at least a few hours sledging and the oldest is 14... granted last couple of winters it was only a couple of days opportunity but it was still an opportunity.
-Fingers crossed for one last hurrah5 points
+41. i refuse to believe i will see anything.... although its kids fitba down the inch at 10am for 90 minutes so i suspect driving sleet that has all the poor wee subbies hanging off my leg crying to get on and run about.... as it stands despite some poor winters this would be the first winter my kids have never had enough snow to get at least a few hours sledging and the oldest is 14... granted last couple of winters it was only a couple of days opportunity but it was still an opportunity.
+Fingers crossed for one last hurrah

-To continue briefly with the ecm.
+42. To continue briefly with the ecm.
 The fronts on Thursday quickly clear but the next is quickly on the scene bringing more heavy rain and possibly gales Friday morning as the low tracks east between Iceland and Scotland And in fact the passes quite close to northern Scotland on it's journey through Friday which could result in severe gales there with some snow on the mountains.
 The low does quickly move away east but further lows have phased with the trough so sunny intervals and showers on Saturday and Sunday with temps a tad below average After a brief ridge more heavy rain and strong winds arrive on the scene late Monday as fronts associated with a new low in the Iceland area cross the country.
-As ever the output in the latter stages of the run to be treated with caution in this very fluid pattern5 points
+As ever the output in the latter stages of the run to be treated with caution in this very fluid pattern

 4 points